ghidora77/GEE_Labs_Website/docs/B01-RSBasics.md

 In the map window of GEE, click on the `point` geometry tool using the [geometry drawing tools](https://developers.google.com/earth-engine/playground#geometry-tools) to define your area of interest.
 For the purpose of consistency in this exercise, place a point on the Virginia Tech Drillfield, which will bring you roughly to (-80.42, 37.23).
 As a reminder, you can find more information on geometry drawing tools in GEE’s Guides.
 Name the import `point`.

-> Note: some programming languages and frameworks read in latitude and longitude differently - Most read in the values as longitude / latitude.
+> **Note**: some programming languages and frameworks read in latitude and longitude differently - Most read in the values as longitude / latitude.
 Double check your values, if you are importing data from Google Maps, you will have to switch the latitude and longitude when using within GEE

 Import NAIP imagery by searching for 'naip' and choosing the *'NAIP: National Agriculture Imagery Program'* raster dataset.
 Name the import `naip`.